dprada/Pynoramix/doc/source/getting_started.rst

 If the installation run without troubles, Pynoramix is ready to be used.

-.. warning:: Do not forget to add Pynoramix to your python path:
+.. warning:: Do not forget to add Pynoramix to your python path: export PYTHONPATH=$PYTHONPATH:/path/to/Pynoramix
-   - export PYTHONPATH=$PYTHONPATH:/path/to/Pynoramix

 Being updated
 =============

-The last modifications can be easily downloaded if you made a git clone.
+The last modifications of the developing version can be easily downloaded with git.
-The command 'git pull' can be executed over the Pynoramix directory to check and obtained the changes.
+The command 'git pull' executed over the Pynoramix directory checks and obtains the changes.
+Once this has been done, compiling the changed libraries is mandatory.
+Since the Makefile script detects the modified files, running it again is enough.

 .. sourcecode:: bash

    git pull

-Once this has been done, compiling the changed libraries is mandatory.
-Since the Makefile script detects the changes, running it again is enough:
+   make

+If at any moment the installation needs to be done from scratch, the following command removes the compiled files:

 .. sourcecode:: bash

-   make
+   make clean